smit4786/smit4786/README.md

-- I’m Spencer, a Systems and Network Architect finally getting around to integrating github into my workflow.
+- A Systems and Network Architect finally getting around to integrating github into my workflow.
 - I'm primarily versed in MacOS and can be reached by email at smit4786@gmail.com

 <!---